 If abacavir is stopped due to hypersensitivity reaction, then contact the prescribing provider immediately and advise the patient to hold all ART until further recommendations are available.
 If the patient's symptoms are severe, advise the patient to present to the closest ER for an assessment.
 If able, have the patient or family ask the assessing provider to contact the ART prescribing provider.
-Patients who have an HLA-B\5701-positive screen should not be prescribed abacavir, and positive status should be recorded in the patient records as an abacavir allergy.
+Patients who have an HLA-B5701-positive screen should not be prescribed abacavir, and positive status should be recorded in the patient records as an abacavir allergy.
 Patients, including those with negative screening tests, should be warned to consult their provider immediately if they note two or more of the hallmark symptoms, including fever, skin rash, GI symptoms (nausea, vomiting, diarrhea, abdominal pain), respiratory symptoms (cough, dyspnea, pharyngitis) and/or constitutional symptoms (malaise, fatigue, myalgia) especially during the first month of therapy.
-If the patient stops taking abacavir hypersensitivity reactions can be fatal.
+If the patient stops taking abacavir because of adverse reactions, it should not be re-started.
+Abacavir hypersensitivity reactions can be fatal.

-- 6. Counsel patient to not skip days to try to extend the medication supply; to not "borrow" or lend medications from or to friends or family or obtain prescription drugs outside the care of their physician (e.g., pre-exposure prophylaxis, non-occupational post-exposure prophylaxis, erectile dysfunction agents). - 7.
+- Counsel patient to not skip days to try to extend the medication supply; to not "borrow" or lend medications from or to friends or family or obtain prescription drugs outside the care of their physician (e.g., pre-exposure prophylaxis, nonoccupational post-exposure prophylaxis, erectile dysfunction agents). - 7.
 Instruct patient to bring all medications, nutritional or herbal supplements, and OTC drugs/products to their medical appointments.